 Considering the light is especially important when dealing with small spaces that can feel closed in very quickly.

-If you have abundant light in your home, then you can get away with most colors!
+Even if you are limited and in need of small kitchen paint colors, as long as you have an abundance of light in your home, then you can get away with most colors!

 I personally think that this kitchen remodel from Arrows & Bow is the perfect blend of darker cabinets and light touches.